Asian Women’s Shelter

 IMPACT

 During screening, the video was shown to students from around the world, raising awareness of the social issue.
-Later, when I published it on Instagram, the video attracted 1328 views in 1 month.

 o